D-Harouni/INFORM_DSP_MultiOmics_Manuscripts/README.md

 This repository contains code used in the analysis for the manuscript:

-**“Integrative Multi-Omics and Drug Sensitivity Profiling Reveals Potential Biomarkers in Pediatric Solid Tumors from the INFORM Registry”**
+**“Integrative Multi-Omics and Drug Sensitivity Profiling Reveals Potential Biomarkers and Therapeutic Strategies in Pediatric Solid Tumors”**

 ## Overview

 This project integrates ex vivo drug screening with multi-omics profiling across pediatric solid tumors.
-Analyses include MOFA+ latent factor inference, drug response clustering, pathway enrichment using CARNIVAL, and external validation using public datasets (e.g., GDSC, DepMap, Celligner).
+The repository includes the final drug response matrix (sDSS_asym) used in the analyses, the trained MOFA+ model for latent factor inference, and scripts for generating visualizations presented in the manuscript.

 ## Repository Structure